 2. Use an Incident Monitoring Tool

 Leverage a monitoring tool that allows incident response team members to identify incidents in their early stages.
-Ideally, the tool can be used in combination with other tools that incident response team members use daily.
+On the other hand, the tool can be used in combination with the other tools.
+And, that incident response team members use daily.

 AlertOps offers Open APIs, so an incident response team can integrate a monitoring tool into the platform to understand and classify incident data.
 AlertOps provides a custom rules engine that lets users classify and correlate data and enables users to set up triggers to send incident alerts.
 As such, AlertOps can help an incident response team get the most value out of its monitoring tool.